ActivateLLC/ag2/README.md

 - **Conversable Agent**: Agents that are able to send messages, receive messages and generate replies using GenAI models, non-GenAI tools, or human inputs.
 - **Human in the loop**: Add human input to the conversation
-- **Orchestrating multiple agents**: Users can orchestrate multiple agents with built-in conversation patterns such as swarms, group chats, nested chats, sequential chats or customize the orchestration by registering custom reply methods.
+- **Orchestrating multiple agents**: Users can orchestrate multiple agents with built-in conversation patterns such as group chats, nested chats, sequential chats or customize the orchestration by registering custom reply methods.
 - **Tools**: Programs that can be registered, invoked and executed by agents
 - **Advanced Concepts**: AG2 supports more concepts such as structured outputs, rag, code execution, etc.